DionisiuV/dionisiuv/README.md

 ---

-As a computer science student with experience working across the full-stack of software development i’ve built a few projects by myself and i’m looking to grow and learn day by day.
+Software developer with experience working across the full-stack of software development.

 ---